cschatz/cschatz.github.io/_pages/teaching.md

 Get enough sleep.
 Seriously.

-If you aren't getting enough sleep because you are staying up late to finish a CS assignment, please understand that means that you are **doing it wrong**.
-You have bad, counterproductive work habits.
-You are putting yourself in the position of coding while being in the **worst possible** state for good coding.
+If you aren't getting enough sleep because you are staying up late to finish a CS assignment, you need to be aware that this is **doing it wrong**.
+Bluntly, what that means is that you started **too late**, and have counterproductive work habits that put you in the position of coding while being in the **worst possible** state for good coding.
 Don't do this!

-If you have this problem, there is a simple solution, but it requires some intention and some control over your own thoughts.
-But I guarantee it will make a huge (huge!) difference.
-Here it is: **Pretend your assignment is due TWO DAYS earlier than it actually is.**
+Not sure how to avoid starting too late?
+There is one simple solution.
+It requires some intention and some control over your own thoughts, but I guarantee it will make a huge difference.
+Here it is: **Pretend your assignment is due

-## Write things down.
+TWO DAYS earlier than it actually is.** Put the "fake" deadline on your calendar, and plan your work time backwards from there.

+One other thing that can help break a cycle of starting too late: When an assignment is posted, do the **first 15 minutes** of work on it **right away** (or as close to right away as you possible).
+On the day the assignment is posted, all you have to do is find 15 minutes.
+More than 15 minutes is even better, but 15 minutes on the first day is infinitely better than ignoring it altogether.
+Even if those 15 minutes are right before bed, you'll get some piece of the code written, and you'll begin to get a sense of what the rest of the work for that assignment looks like.
+That makes it much easier to continue the next day, and cuts down on the impulse to procrastinate, since you've already started.

+## Use pencil and paper.

 Typing and writing are different actions.
-Actually **write** things down!
-Also **draw** pictures and diagrams.
+Whatever you do, do not ONLY look at your screen and type.
+To **think** effectively about code, you need to literally **write** things and **draw** things  using a **physical** writing implement and paper.
 If it helps, make clay models.
 Or build with Legos.
 Or do interpretive dance.
 Or act things out.
 The more different ways you can connect to the concepts and patterns you need to practice, the better!

 ## Get comfortable making mistakes.

 As my youth orchestra director once said:<br />
 _"If you are going to play a wrong note, play it loud."_

-And you **will** play (metaphorical) wrong notes.
-Lots of them.
+And you **will** play metaphorical wrong notes.
+Frequently.

 **Debugging** code is as much a part of creating software as writing code in the first place.
 Get used to it.
 Make mistakes proudly, knowing that writing broken code